Hostel Essentials Packing List 2026: 35 Must-Have Items

 As we mentioned in our article on what to expect when staying in hostels, it isn’t always easy to find a place to do your hair.
 I’ve done my hair in dark hallways with no mirror before, to illustrate what the hostel situation can be like.

-On top of the space situation, hostels won’t typically provide hair dryers, let alone straighteners or curling irons.
+On top of the space situation, hostels don’t always provide decent hair dryers, let alone straighteners or curling irons.

-Here are my favorite travel-size hot tools to add your hostel essentials list:
+Here are my favorite travel-size hot tools to add your essentials list:

 - I’ve used the Travel Smart by Conair 1” Ceramic Mini Curling Iron for years all over the world.
 It does a great job if you just want to add a few waves and is ultra compact.